-- Set one or more of the seven address switches (64 though 1) to ON, so that the sum of the switch numbers set to ON equals the intended device address, and ensure that switch 128 remains set to OFF. - (i) Note: To do this, set the highest number switch that is less than or equal to the intended device address to ON.
+- Set one or more of the seven address switches (64 though 1) to ON, so that the sum of the switch numbers set to ON equals the intended device address.
+Set the highest number switch that is less than or equal to the intended device address to ON.
 Then continue setting lower numbered switches until the total equals the intended address.
-For example, if the intended device address is 21, set switches 16, 4, and 1 to ON (16+4+1= 21) and all other switches to OFF. - Set a unique and sequential device address for each of the expansion modules connected on the SA or FC bus starting with device address 4. - Note: To ensure the best bus performance, set sequential device addresses with no gaps in the device address range (4, 5, 6, 7, 8, 9, and so on).
-The expansion modules do not need to be physically connected on the bus in their numerical device address order. - 4.
-Write each expansion module's device address on the white label below the DIP switch block on the expansion module's cover.
+For example, if the intended device address is 21, set switch 16 to ON first, then set switch 4 ON, followed by switch 1 (16+4+1= 21).
+See Figure 9.See for valid device addresses. - 3.
+Set a unique and sequential device address for each of the controllers connected on the SA or FC bus starting with device address 4.
+To ensure the best bus performance, set sequential device addresses with no gaps in the device address range (4, 5, 6, 7, 8, 9, and so on).
+The controllers do not need to be physically connected on the bus in their numerical device address order. - Write each controller's device address on the white label below the DIP switch block on the controller's cover.

-The following table describes the FC bus and SA bus device addresses for Johnson Controls MS/TP communications bus applications.
+The following table describes the FC bus and SA bus devices addresses for Johnson Controls® MS/TP controllers communications bus applications.
+Refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for more information on controller device addresses and how to set them on MS/TP buses.